oslabs-beta/FluxQL/README.md

 # DraQLa
-a GraphQL migration assistance platform that sets up the basic boilerplate (schema, resolvers, mutations) for the company by introspecting their existing PostGreSQL DB
+a GraphQL migration assistance platform that sets up the basic boilerplate (schema, resolvers, mutations) by introspecting your existing PostGreSQL DB